mlcs/mlcs.github.io/_posts/2021-03-31-phd-job-announcement.md

 developments, and (iv) explain the hidden causes and influences in an accessible, causal manner.

-You can download the full job announcement [here](/files/mustein_p1_announcement.pdf){:target="_blank"} or read it online at [this link](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/open-positions/#c1297104){:target="_blank"}.
+To apply for the position, please follow the instructions given in the full job announcement [here](/files/mustein_p1_announcement.pdf){:target="_blank"} or read it online at [this link](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/home/open-positions/#c1297104){:target="_blank"}.